Our riding tests can tell you how good an e-bike is on the road, and our buying advice will help you choose the perfect one for you.

 Find a local bike store that sells different e-bike brands and styles.
-A store that knows e-bikes will help you find a bike style and a motor system that suit you.
+A store that knows e-bikes will help you find a bike style and motor system that suit you.
 Talk to a few stores selling different brands.

 Test ride as many bikes as you can, trying different styles with different motor systems – and not just around the car park.
 Take them on a ride of a few kilometres at least, typical of how you’d use your e-bike.
 Try them up and down hills, at speed on the flat, and around traffic and on shared paths.
 Some stores will rent you an e-bike for a day, refunding the rental cost if you choose to buy a bike from them.

 Ask the store about maintenance and servicing.
 All bike shops can service a bike, but what about the motor?
-Ask how often the motor needs servicing, if they need to hook it up to a computer to analyse it, and if they service it in-store or need to send it away.
+Ask how often the motor needs servicing, if they need to hook it up to a computer to analyse it, and whether they service it in-store or need to send it away.
 Also ask if they offer a free bike check-up and tune after a few months to adjust brakes and gears.

-Before you hit the streets, you’ll need a few other items to go with your e-bike.
-And, no – one of them isn’t Lycra!
+Before you hit the streets, you’ll need a few other items to go with your e-bike (and, no – one of them isn’t Lycra).
 At the minimum, you’ll need a helmet to ride legally on public roads and cycle paths and a good bike lock to protect your ride.